|Overall Rating||Liked it!|

 Approximate Weight: You can feel a little weight to this for a 153 but for the surface area it’s about on par with being a middle ground weight.

 Sizing: I felt like the 153 might be a little bit much for me to handle but as long as I wasn’t in tight spots it works.
 Weight wise the 153 was fine but boot wise the 153 felt a little slow.
-I was tempted by the 147’s narrower waist and it seems like it wouldn’t be a great board to turn fast but it might feel a little small with my weight.
-Still, the 153 felt like it was the closest a T.Rice board ever came to fitting my specs as it usually makes a better experience for those with a little bigger boot size.
+Now that there is a 150 option that would have been the one I would have liked to try.
+Still, the 153 felt like it was the closest a T.Rice board ever came to fitting my specs as it usually makes a better experience for those with more of a mid/wide boot size.
 If you are more like a size 10-11 boot the Lib Tech T.Rice Orca will be a great fit but it can work with a little bigger boot size and it’s still very doable with a little smaller boot size like mine.

 Flex/Buttering: I could butter off the tail a bit but it’s not the easy buttery feel you get from a lot of hybrid rocker boards like this but there is lots of potential energy underfoot pop wise if you have the strength to make it do so.
 It feels like there is some stiff wood underfoot and it pops well off the tail with good effort.